ONSdigital/application-profile/README.md

 > - **Accessible**: using standard protocols for access and authentication of data
 > - **Interoperable**: data and metadata is represented in an appropriate knowledge representation standard
 > - **Reusable**: using common vocabularies for knowledge representation allows for reuse and remixing of data

-### CSV on the Web

-> CSVW extends standard CSV with the ingredients for a reliable, flexible and extensible data exchange format.
-Most importantly, CSVW accommodates metadata. [^csvw-intro]

-The [CSV on the Web (CSVW) standard](https://w3c.github.io/csvw/syntax/) provides a method for describing and clarifying the content of CSV tabular data.

-The CSV format is at its best when machine readable.
-CSVW improves machine-readability by pairing CSV with a JSON document to provide additional metadata to describe the content of the CSV file.

-One such improvement to CSVs is providing data type information for cells contents so they can be mapped as decimals, integers, dates, etc. without ambiguity.
-Furthermore, CSVW is extensible to fully 5-star linked-data, providing a mapping to the contents of a CSV file to RDF.

 ## Specifications used